 Consider looking into enhanced options for providing constant guidance and support to customers.
 For example, multilingual live chat add-ons enable your customer support agents to receive and reply to messages in different languages, creating a more inclusive customer experience.

 This, however, is just a tool.
-You still need to devote resources to teach empathy and situational awareness to your customer support teams.
+You still need to devote resources to teaching your customer support teams empathy and situational awareness.

 Related Reading: 3 Practical Applications of Chatbots for Customer Service

 3. Work harder to create loyal customers

 Apart from testing our nerves and patience, COVID-19 is also testing customers’ brand loyalty.